-The Import>SDN Spreadsheet option addresses all these problems and provides an easy data import procedure, even for very large numbers of files.
-All selected individual import files will be processed in one step, and separate ODV data collection will be created and filled for every data type found in the SDN import file set.
+SDN data files are delivered in ODV spreadsheet format or as netCDF files.
+The Import > SDN Formats option allows to import both types of data files and provides an easy data import procedure, even for very large numbers of files.
+All selected individual import files (you can combine zip, csv, txt and nc files in a single import step) will be processed in one step, and separate ODV data collection will be created and filled for every data type found in the SDN import file set.

-Once you have downloaded the SDN data .zip files invoke Import>SDN Spreadsheet.
+Once you have downloaded the SDN data .zip files invoke Import > SDN Formats.
 Then navigate to the directory containing the downloaded files and select the files that you want to import.
 Note that every time you initiate a SDN import, a subdirectory will be created in the SDN parent directory, and the output from the import process will be written to this subdirectory.
-The SDN parent directory can be inspected and modified via View>Settings>Import>SDN Import.
+The name of the SDN parent directory can be inspected and modified via View > Settings > Import > SDN Import.
 The name of the subdirectory into which the new collections are written consists of the current date and time and will be unique for all SDN imports that you perform.

-ODV will automatically unzip all selected SDN .zip archive files and will analyze the contents of all individual extracted spreadsheet files.
+ODV will automatically unzip all selected SDN .zip archive files and will analyze the contents of all individual extracted spreadsheet or netCDF files.
 This includes analyzing the SDN semantic header lines as well as the column header lines of the input files, testing for SDN spreadsheet format compliance (non-compliant files are excluded), gathering information about available variables and grouping of files according to the primary variables encountered in the files.
-In addition, ODV will search for .csv metadata files and extract parts of its contents into additional meta-variables: Platform type, Instrument / gear type, Originator, CDI-record id, Data set name, Category, CDI-record creation date and CDI-partner.
-The value in //<SDN_REFERENCES> comment lines is extracted and provided in the Reference meta variable.
-LOCAL_CDI_ID, EDMO_code and URL entries in the Reference meta variable are clickable, thereby opening documents with more indepth information in the web-browser.
+In addition, ODV will search for .csv metadata files and extract its contents into additional meta-variables.
+The contents of //<SDN\REFERENCES> and //<sdn\reference> comment lines is extracted and provided in the Reference meta variable.
+LOCAL\CDI\ID, EDMO\code and URL entries in the Reference meta variable are clickable, thereby opening documents with more in-depth information in the web-browser.
+The contents of the readme.txt file (if any) is extracted and used for the usage agreement dialogs of all created collections.

 ODV will create separate data collections for every data type encountered and will import the data of the matching files into the particular collection.
-Once the SDN import process has finished you can open the newly created collections via File > Recent Files option.
+Once the SDN import process has finished you can open the newly created collections via the File > Recent Files option.
 Use Collection > Move / Rename if you want to move the collections to a different directory and/or give them names of your choice.